zjkmxy/zjkmxy.github.io/_posts/2020-07-11-tlv-reflection.md

 Related work
 ------
-Recently I looked into some other serilization libraries.
+Recently I looked into some other serialization libraries.
 I should have read good libraries before I design `python-ndn`, but I didn't, just like those `ndn-cxx` designers.
 **"It's much easier to write wrong code than read correct code."**
 But we should read related code works, just as doing research.

 - `protobuf-go` basically uses method 2, shown in [this line](https://github.com/protocolbuffers/protobuf-go/blob/e14d6b3cdce27a8743907161e84fa6d07e30266d/proto/encode.go#L153)
-- `encoding/json` in Go uses method 1, but it starts from an empty slice and keeps appending (self-adjusting), instead of allocateing maximum size.
+- `encoding/json` in Go uses method 1, but it starts from an empty slice and keeps appending (self-adjusting), instead of allocating maximum size.
   But generally people do not care performance that much when they choose json.
 - In C#, `BinaryFormatter` uses `MemoryStream`, which is also a self-adjusting data structure.
   However, when we call `ToArray` to get the result, it makes a copy that has no extra bytes.